giz-berlin/keycloak-role-authenticator/Readme.md

 ![Post login flow, needed for external Idp providers](docs/post-login-flow.png)

-*In this flow, it is very important to use the `Browser Redirect/Refresh` after our `Required Role Authenticator` as you might encounter errors otherwise.*

 ⚠ If you use any other flows, make sure you don't need to include the `Required Role Authenticator` there as well.

 ## Usage